orbbec/OrbbecSDK/doc/tutorial/English/Code_Sample_Description/Sample_Description(C_C++).md

 ## Post-Processing

-Supported devices: G300 series cameras, such as Gemini G335
+Supported devices: Gemini 330 series cameras.

 Function description: Demonstrate the use of post-processing operations, display post-processing images, and exit the program using the ESC_KEY key